teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ---

 You've seen many shows where they pixelate a part of an image to scramble it.
 Sometimes it's used to hide the more interesting parts in a nude shot.
 This technique is also used to conceal information like numbers on credit cards or license plates.
 When you are reading here, I guess you are thinking that you have to achieve this effect with Photoshop Elements.
-But I don't think so, I had a quick and very easy way .
+But I don't think so, I had a quick and very easy way.
 This technique is easier than Photoshop.
 That is Pixelate Javascript Library(PJL).
 It will help you to pixelate any images.
 You needn't use Photoshop or anything for modification.
 I write this post as step by step guide for anyone who wants to work with this Library.
 So let's get started!

 - This is an image before effect.